The best cloud backup services

 Reasons to avoid

-It offers mobile-device, external-drive and social-media backups, as well as syncing and sharing options.
-It will save an image of your primary hard drive — applications, OS and all — to the cloud.
-It also includes antivirus software, ransomware protection, a vulnerability scanner and a bootable file-restoration tool.
+It offers mobile-device, external-drive, and social-media backups, as well as syncing and sharing options.
+It will save an image of your primary hard drive — applications, OS, and all — to the cloud.
+It also includes antivirus software, ransomware protection, a vulnerability scanner, and a bootable file-restoration tool.

 Yet Acronis can be the most frustrating of the best cloud backup services, with prices that rapidly ratchet up as you add devices and storage, and weak web and mobile interfaces.
-But may be the best option if you're a power user or someone who's shopping for antivirus software as well.
+But it may be the best option if you're a power user or someone who's shopping for the best antivirus software as well.

 Read our full Acronis True Image review.